romana/romana.github.io/how/moredetails.md

 Since Cloud Native applications do not require layer 2 networks, Romana can avoid an overlay network for tenant isolation as long as isolation can be enforced at layer 3.

 Fortunately, this can be achieved with a layer 3 firewall by configuring IP tables rules on the hypervisor that allow communication only among valid endpoints.
-A local Romana agent is available to configure these firewall rules as needed.
+A local Romana [Host Agent](/how/romana_arch/#host-configuration-service) is available to configure these firewall rules as needed.

 However, maintaining these kinds of firewall rules and access control list (ACLs) for all endpoints is a large and complex data management problem.
-The problem becomes even more difficult when more advanced traffic management policies are required [Is this true?
-How complex is this, really?].
+The problem becomes even more difficult when more advanced traffic management policies are required.

-To reduce this complexity and simplify the solution further, Romana extends the idea of capturing network topology in the IP address to also include a segment identifier in the address as well.
+To reduce this complexity and simplify the solution further, Romana extends the idea of capturing network topology in the IP address to also include a tenant and segment identifier in the address as well.

-Similar to a routed access datacenter design where the high order address bits identify a specific port in the network, Romana can assign a set of bits to identify individual segments.
-Each segment, therefore, has its own unique CIDR on every host.
+Similar to a routed access datacenter design where the high order address bits identify a specific port in the network, Romana assigns a set of address bits to identify individual tenants and their segments.
+Each tenant and segment, therefore, has its own unique CIDR on every host.

-The power of this addressing scheme is that this segment CIDR now has *application level context*, which Romana uses to simplify the firewall rules.
-Also, in addition to the CIDR being the handle by which all traffic in and out of the segment can be controlled, capturing this application level context in the CIDR makes *every layer 3 control device available for application level policy enforcement*.
+The power of this addressing scheme is that these CIDRs now have tenant and *application level context*, which Romana uses to simplify configuring firewall rules.
+Also, in addition to the CIDR being the handle by which all traffic in and out of the segment can be controlled, capturing this application level context in the (physical network) CIDR makes *every layer 3 control device available for application level policy enforcement*.

-Specifically, Romana assigns a set of bits to be a segment identifier and further splits it in to a Tenant ID and a Segment ID.
-This creates Tenant CIDRs as well as Tenant Segment CIDRs within the tenant range, each with their own application level context.
+Specifically, Romana assigns a set of bits to be a tenant identifier (Tenant ID) and another set of bits to be a segment identifier (Segment ID).
+This creates Tenant CIDRs as well as longer Segment CIDRs within the tenant range, each with their own application level context.

 The diagram below illustrates how an IP address can be partitioned to capture host, tenant and segment identity.
 Note, for simplicity, the example uses 8 bits for each range, which makes the resulting IP addresses readable in four octet dot address notation.